o1-labs/rfcs/0008-zkvk-keccak.md

 </center>

-The `Keccak` gate performs $1,780$ lookups to the table.
+The `KeccakRound` gate performs $1,780$ lookups to the table.
 They follow this new pattern, where $X_j$ means that the $j$-th chunk of lookups is performed, consisting of $X$ lookups to the table.
 When $(X_i^j)$ is used, then those are not extra lookups, but they are paired to other lookups to the other column with same indicator $j$.

 | Columns | [120...140) | [140...200) | [200...220) | [220...240) | [240...260) | [260...280) | [280...300) | [300...320)